MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

     For detailed output, run func with --verbose flag.
     ...
     ```

-    If you encounter a build warning *MSB3720* about a processor mismatch, add the following item to the \<*PropertyGroup*\> section in the **Function.Csharp.csproj** file:
+      If you encounter a build warning *MSB3720* about a processor mismatch, add the following item to the \<*PropertyGroup*\> section in the **Function.Csharp.csproj** file and rebuild the project:

       ```xml
           <PlatformTarget>x64</PlatformTarget>
       ```

 1. Copy the URL of your `RandomNumber` function from this output to a browser.
-To the function URL, append the query string *?name=<YOUR_NAME>*, making the full URL *http://http://localhost:7071/api/RandomNumber?name=Alice*.
+To the function URL, append the query string *?name=\<YOUR_NAME\>*, for example, *http://localhost:7071/api/RandomNumber?name=Alice*.
 The browser should display a response message that echoes back your query string value.
 The terminal in which you started your project also displays log output as you make requests.

     :::image type="content" source="media/how-to-publish-qsharp-job-as-azurefunction/run-azure-function-locally-1.png" alt-text="Screenshot of the result of a local execution of the function in your browser.":::

 1. When the function executes locally and returns a response, a notification is raised in VS Code.
-Information about the function execution is shown in **Terminal** panel.
+Information about the function execution is shown in the **Terminal** panel.
-1. Press **Ctrl + C** to stop Core Tools and disconnect the debugger.
+1. Press **Ctrl + C** to stop the Azure Core Tools and disconnect the debugger.

 ## Add the Q# algorithm code

 It's time to add some useful quantum algorithm code.

-1. Open the **Library.qs** file located in the **Service.Qsharp** directory.
+1. In VS Code, open the **Library.qs** file located in the **Service.Qsharp** directory.
 1. Replace the entire contents with the following code.

     ```qsharp